Leaders, it’s time to budget for 2021 and today I’m here to say: Don’t cut your professional development budget!

 Too many folks think of the IDP as a punitive or corrective tool.
 It’s not.
 It should capture each person’s learning and development goals every single year to then justify and make the case for why you need specific professional development for that employee.

 And then in terms of how much to budget for professional development, the rule is 5% to 10% of that person’s salary.
-And the more direct impact they have on your company’s bottom line, you need to ramp that up closer to 10% and even go beyond 10%, because the impact of those dollars are gonna be even greater with a more effective results-oriented employee.
+And the more direct impact they have on your company’s bottom line, you need to ramp that up closer to 10% and even go beyond 10%, because the impact of those dollars is gonna be even greater with a more effective results-oriented employee.

 The third reason you need to ramp up your professional development budget for next year is that every season successful business owner knows you cannot cut your way to the bottom.
 You cannot cut expenses as a way to grow revenue.